Jom-er/Voxitema/README.md

 # Voxitema

-Voxitema is a Minecraft-inspired color reference website that displays the hex color codes of vanilla Minecraft blocks and items.
-It helps builders, designers, addon creators, and developers explore Minecraft’s visual palette and reuse accurate colors for creative projects.
+Voxitema is a professional, Minecraft-inspired color reference website that provides accurate hex color codes for vanilla Minecraft blocks and items.
+It is designed to support builders, designers, addon developers, and digital creators who need reliable color data for creative and technical projects.

-## 🌈 Features
+## Overview
-- View representative colors of vanilla blocks and items
+Minecraft’s visual style is built on a carefully balanced color palette.
+Voxitema translates this palette into real-world color formats, making it easy to analyze, compare, and reuse block and item colors outside the game environment.

-- Exact hex color code output
+## Key Features
-- Clean, searchable, and lightweight interface
+- Accurate hex color codes for vanilla blocks and items
-- Useful for textures, UI design, addons, and web projects
+- Clean, fast, and searchable web interface

-## 🎯 Purpose
+- Consistent color sampling for visual accuracy
-Voxitema bridges Minecraft’s voxel visuals with real-world color standards, making it easy to understand and reuse in-game colors outside the game.
+- Copy-ready color values for external use

-## 🧱 Content Scope
+## Intended Use
-- Vanilla Minecraft blocks
+- Resource pack and addon development
-- Vanilla Minecraft items
+- UI, web, and graphic design
-- No copyrighted branding or assets
+- Color palette analysis and reference

-## 🚀 Use Cases
+- Educational and creative workflows

-- Resource pack & addon development
+## Content Policy
-- UI and web design
+- Includes only vanilla Minecraft blocks and items
-- Color matching and palette reference
+- Avoids use of copyrighted branding and proprietary assets
-- Creative and educational projects
+- Focuses on original presentation and data representation

-## 📛 Identifier
+## Project Identifier
 **voxitema**

-## ⚠️ Disclaimer
+## Legal Notice
-Voxitema is an independent project and is not affiliated with or endorsed by Mojang or Microsoft.
+Voxitema is an independent project and is not affiliated with, endorsed by, or associated with Mojang Studios or Microsoft.

 ---

-**Voxitema — where voxel visuals meet real-world color codes.**
+**Voxitema — precise color data inspired by voxel worlds.**